Ordell Braase

 Ordell Wayne Braase (/ˈbreɪsiː/ BRAY-see; March 13, 1932 – March 25, 2019) was an American professional football defensive end in the National Football League (NFL).
 He played with the Baltimore Colts throughout his career.
 While Braase was with the Colts they won the NFL Championship three times, in 1958, 1959 and 1968.
 He was a Pro Bowl pick in both 1966 and 1967.
 In his final season (1968), the Colts went to Super Bowl III, on January 12, 1969, only to lose to the New York Jets.

 Early life

 Braase was born on March 13, 1932, in Mitchell South Dakota.
 He attended Mitchell High School, where he was an all-state basketball player, and his basketball team won the state Class-A title in 1950.
 Braase was selected to the Class-A All-Tournament team at center by the eight participating coaches.

-In March of 1969, Braase announced his retirement from professional football at Mitchell's Corn Palace, during an annual sports banquet.
+In March 1969, Braase announced his retirement from professional football at Mitchell's Corn Palace, during an annual sports banquet.
 A few years earlier, representatives from Mitchell had honored Braase with "Ordell Braase Day" in neighboring Minnesota, when the Colts were playing a game against the Minnesota Vikings.